Volume forms on balanced manifolds and the Calabi-Yau equation: Abstract

 \section{Abstract}

-We introduce the space of mixed-volume forms endowed with an $L^2$ metric on a balanced manifold.
+We introduce the space of mixed-volume forms endowed with a $L^2$ metric on a balanced manifold.
 A geodesic equation can be derived in this space that has an interesting structure and extends the equation of Donaldson \cite{Donaldson10} and Chen-He \cite{CH11} in the space of volume forms on a Riemannian manifold.
-This nonlinear PDE is studied in detail and the existence of weak solution is shown for the Dirichlet problem, under a positivity assumption.
-Later we study the Calabi-Yau equation for balanced metrics and introduce a geometric criteria for prescribing volume forms that is closely related to the positivity assumption above.
-We call this assumption the sub-Astheno-K\"ahler condition.
-By deriving $C^0$ a priori estimates, we show that the existence of solutions can be established on all sub-Astheno-K\"ahler manifolds.
+This nonlinear PDE is studied in detail and we prove several estimates, under a positivity assumption.
+Later we study the Calabi-Yau equation for balanced metrics and introduce a geometric criterion for prescribing volume forms, that is closely related to the positivity assumption above.
+By deriving $C^0$ a priori estimates, we prove the existence of solutions on all such manifolds.